RickHUN/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Writes a function that prints all natural numbers from n to 98
+Write a function that prints the n times table, starting with 0